Serbs gather again in northern Kosovo after clashes

 KFOR at first tried to separate protesters from the police, but later started to disperse the crowd using shields and batons.
 Protesters responded by hurling rocks, bottles and Molotov cocktails at the soldiers.

-A total of 30 peacekeepers were wounded in the clashes, including "fractures and burns from improvised explosive incendiary devices", KFOR said in a statement.
+A total of 30 peacekeepers were wounded in the clashes, including "fractures and burns from improvised explosive incendiary devices", KFOR said.

 Serbian president Aleksandar Vucic said 52 demonstrators were hurt, three of them "seriously".
 Five Serbs were arrested for taking part in the clashes, according to Kosovo police.